Education and Certification

 - Maintain valid CPR-HCP and Standard First Aid certificates, or CATA approved equivalents

 - Apply for and pass the National Certification Examination.
-Candidates must attempt at least one portion of the exam within two years of graduating from an accredited institution
+Candidates must attempt the exam within two years of graduating from an accredited institution

 - Maintain status with CATA and the Regional Chapter and adhere to the Scope of Practice, By-laws, and Codes of Ethics and Professional Conduct